encircled/Joiner/README.md

 Joiner can be used instead of or together with QueryDSL.
 Joiner uses QueryDSL APT maven plugin for entity metamodel generation.
 See more about QueryDSL installation at [QueryDSL](http://www.querydsl.com/static/querydsl/latest/reference/html/ch02.html#jpa_integration).

+Joiner offers Java and Kotlin API, which is described below

 Joiner offers following extra features:
 * simple way of adding complex joins to the queries
 * automatic resolving of alias uniqueness in queries